toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 **Tip 97: Sign Your Work**
 Artisans of an earlier age were proud to sign their work.
 You should be, too.

+# Chapter 10.
+Postface

+**Tip 98: First, Do No Harm**
+Failure is inevitable.
+Make sure no one will suffer because of it.

+**Tip 99: Don’t Enable Scumbags**
+Because you risk becoming one, too.

+**Tip 100: It’s Your Life.
+Share it.
+Celebrate it.
+Build it.
+AND HAVE FUN!**
+Enjoy this amazing life we have, and do great things.

 # Quick Reference
 ## Tips
 **Tip 1: Care About Your Craft**